 Creating an eco-conscious and cost effective option for the training market has always been at the core of Diamond Aircraft.
 The eDA40, a derivative of the existing and certified DA40 platform, will be the first EASA/FAA Part 23 certified electric airplane with DC fast charging.

-Initial flights of the eDA40 are scheduled for Q2 2022.
-Certification is expected in 2023.
+Initial flights of the eDA40 are scheduled for early 2023.
+Certification is expected end of 2023/beginning of 2024.